Increasing temperatures could put pressure on assets

 Record heat is not new, but it is becoming more common and extreme.
 Provisional Met Office data up until (and including) 15 July shows that the UK’s average mean temperature so far this summer sits 1.14°C above the long-term meteorological average for summer.

-Due to this, insurance companies are having to manage the risks of damage to the built infrastructure, especially in their investment portfolios.
+Due to this, insurance companies are having to manage the risks of damage to built infrastructure, especially in their investment portfolios.
 Many UK insurers have large real estate holdings as well as financial interest in housing, which is ground zero for the UK’s new battle with extreme heat.

 Please Login or Register for a free account to view this content.
 Benefits of registering include: